Examinerships | Corporate Insolvency | Examiner | Petition for Examiner | Insolvency Practitioner

 How does Examinership Work?

-Petition for appointment of Examiner
+Petition for appointment of examiner

-Examinership begins with a Petition for the appointment of an Examiner being presented to the High Court.
+Examinsership begins with a Petition for the appointment of an Examiner being presented to the High Court.
 This can be presented by the following:

 • The Company

-• The Directors of the company
+• The Directors of the Company

 • Shareholders